Apprentices

 Payment for training:

-• only applies when you're a full-time school student
+• only applies if the employee is a full-time school student

 • is paid at the full-time apprentice hourly rate (including any all-purpose allowances)